netzgestaltung/sandbox-restrict-user-enumeration/README.md

 Since every thing here is handwork, you need to upload yourself.

 ## Whats next?
-Other Plugins like YoastSeo may bring in new exposure like the author infomration in opengraph-tags for Slack
+Other Plugins like YoastSeo may bring in new exposure like the author information in opengraph-tags for Slack

 ### Solutions
 - Remove YoastSeo - its bloated at all, use Redirection Plugin and Custom Fields instead